tommyettinger/textratypist/README.md

 # textratypist
 Extra features for something like typing-label, with both effects and styles.

+This brings more features to text rendering in libGDX.

 What does this look like?
 A little something like this...
 ![Still preview](https://i.imgur.com/Xkcm92I.png)